daaain/Handlebars/README.md

-# Sublime Text 2 Handlebars.js bundle
+# Sublime Text 2 / 3 Handlebars.js bundle

-- Colors of Handlebars expressions are selected to be in contrast with the surrounding HTML.
+- Colours of Handlebars expressions are selected to be in contrast with the surrounding HTML.
 - Handlebars expressions get syntax highlighting in HTML attributes.
 - Parameters passed to block expressions get syntax highlighting too.
+- Works both with individual template files and inline templates in script tags.
 - Key bindings for `{{!
 Handlebars comments }}`
 - Tab triggers for
   - `if` → `{{#if }}`